minetest/minetest.github.io/app-privacy-policy.md

 ### Information collected

 Requests to [ContentDB](https://content.minetest.net) will be made in the main menu when using the ContentDB feature.
-This includes checking for updates then you have packages from ContentDB installed.
+This includes checking for updates when you have packages from ContentDB installed.
 The following information will be transferred or included: